• Skip to main content

 Sainte-Marguerite Island Restaurants

-Picnicking is a popular pastime on the island, and there’s a snack bar for quick bites, but there are also a couple of Île Sainte-Marguerite restaurants to choose from.
+Picnicking is a popular pastime on the island, and there’s are two snack bars for quick bites, but there are also a couple of Île Sainte-Marguerite restaurants to choose from.

 Casual Dining at L’escale Restaurant